This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bed rest may be recommended.
 You may need to lie on your left side, which improves circulation to the uterus and baby.
 Your healthcare provider will tell you when it is okay to get out of bed.

 - Medicine may be given to stop contractions if your baby is not ready to be born.
 You may also need certain medicines if your preterm labor cannot be stopped and your healthcare provider thinks you will have your baby early.
 These medicines help your baby's lungs, brain, and digestive organs mature.
 They also help decrease your baby's risk of being born with cerebral palsy.
-Antibiotics may be given to treat a bacterial infection, if needed.
+If you have PROM, fluid from your vagina or rectum will be checked for a strep infection.
+You may be given antibiotics to prevent a strep infection during delivery.
+Antibiotics may also be used to prevent labor from starting.
+You may also need steroids to decrease the risk for complications due to preterm labor.

 - Rest as much as possible.
 You may need to lie on your left side to improve circulation to the uterus and baby.
 You may be able to prevent preterm labor by resting and reducing your physical activity.